Khabibulix/Mono-C/Week_1/auth_log_parser/readme.md

 - Reads /var/log/auth.log line by line.

-- Displays only lines matching key events:
+✔️ Counts occurences for these events:

     - Failed password